wenrui2000/WRag/README.md

 - File upload and indexing operations
 - Search performance metrics

+### Accessing Grafana Dashboards

+Access the Grafana UI at [http://localhost:3001](http://localhost:3001) (login with username `admin` and password `admin`) to visualize Prometheus metrics through interactive dashboards.
+Grafana provides:
+- Pre-configured dashboards for application metrics
+- The ability to create custom visualizations
+- Advanced analytics for performance monitoring

 ## How the Application Works with Docker

 When all containers are running, the application architecture works as follows: